Optimal Selection of Transaction Costs in a Dynamic Principal-Agent Problem: Abstract

 \section{Abstract}

-Environments with fixed adjustment costs such as transaction costs or \lq menu costs\rq$ $ are widespread within financial systems.
-In economic systems, the presence of fixed minimal adjustment costs produces adjustment stickiness so that agents must choose a sequence of points at which time to perform actions.
-This paper performs an analysis of the effect of transaction costs on agent behaviour and in doing so, for the first time studies incentive-distortion theory within an optimal stochastic impulse control model.
-The setup consists of an agent that maximises their utility criterion by performing a sequence of purchases of some consumable good whilst facing transaction costs for each purchase and a Principal that chooses the fixed transaction cost faced by the agent.
-This results in a Principal-Agent model in which the agent uses impulse controls to perform adjustments on a (jump-)diffusion process.
-We analyse the effect of varying the transaction cost on the agent's purchasing activity and address the question of which fixed value of the transaction cost the Principal must choose to induce a desired behaviour from the agent.
-In particular, we show that with an appropriate choice of transaction cost, the agent's preferences can be sufficiently distorted by the Principal so that the agent finds it optimal to maximise the Principal's objective even when the agent's liquidity is unobserved by the Principal.
+Environments with fixed adjustment costs such as transaction costs or \lq menu costs\rq$ $ are widespread within economic systems.
+The presence of fixed minimal adjustment costs produces adjustment stickiness so that agents must choose a sequence of points at which time to perform their actions.
+This paper performs an analysis of the effect of transaction costs on agent behaviour within a dynamic optimisation problem by way of introducing the theory of incentive design to optimal stochastic impulse control.
+The setup consists of an agent that maximises their utility by performing a sequence of purchases of some consumable good over some time horizon whilst facing transaction costs and a Principal that chooses the agent's transaction costs.
+This results in a dynamic Principal-Agent model in which the agent uses impulse controls to perform adjustments to their cash-flow process.
+We address the question of which fixed value of the transaction cost the Principal must choose to induce a desired behaviour from the agent.
+We study the effect of changes to the transaction cost and show that with an appropriate choice of transaction cost, the agent's preferences can be sufficiently distorted so that the agent finds it optimal to maximise the Principal's objective even when the agent's cash-flow is unobserved by the Principal.